socomsystems/documentation/admin_manual/maintenance/update.rst

 The built-in updater performs these operations:

-* **Check for expected files:** checks if only the expected files of a Nextcloud installation are present, because it turned out that some files that were left in the Nextcloud directory caused side effects that risked the update procedure.
+* **Check for expected files:** checks if only the expected files of a cyfrSpaces installation are present, because it turned out that some files that were left in the cyfrSpaces directory caused side effects that risked the update procedure.
 * **Check for write permissions:** checks if all files that need to be writable during the update procedure are actually writable.